gothinkster/vue-realworld-example-app/frontend/README.md

-> *Note: Feel free to delete this entire folder before publishing your app!*
+> *Note: Feel free to delete this file before publishing your app!*

 # Styles